alanmaehara/cardiovascular-analysis/README.md

 In this project, we will explore a classic classification problem: **to predict whether a patient has cardiovascular disease or not based on 70,000 patient records.** A business situation will be set in order to guide our analysis throughout the project.

 This readme will contain the following points:
-1. How to tackle a classification problem of two labels;
+1. How to tackle a binary classification problem;
 2. Explore classification algorithms and understand their differences;
 3. A summary of the main insights obtained from the data from a business perspective;